 Teachers were very supportive of the actions currently taking place through the previous LCAP and expressed that they would want all of these actions to continue.
 They also addressed the change in the way Instructional Coaches have been utilized (delivering individualized support to new teachers) as being highly effective.
+They expressed that many of the structures that were put in place and supported through the PBIS structures already in place have improved the overall operation of schools and student movement.
 They provided suggestions on how to expand professional development, especially for new teachers across all grade levels.
 They also encouraged the expansion of intervention teachers and improved systems as to who receives intervention services.